Samantha Kappalman, Senior Director of External Affairsshe/her/hers

 Personal Passions and Interests

 When she isn’t passionately persuading her friends and neighbors to recycle more or planning her next vacation, Samantha can be found with her family and animals at their home in Asheville, North Carolina.

 - Master’s Degree in Public Affairs Reporting from the University of Maryland, College Park

 - Contributing Author: The Recycling Partnership’s 2019 Bridge to Circularity Report, 2020 State of Curbside Report, and 2020 Impact Report

 - Contributing Author: Governmental Communication of Climate Change Risk and Efficacy: Moving Audiences Toward “Danger Control”

-Let Samantha know how you want to help change the story of recycling at skappalman @ recyclingpartnership.org
+Let Samantha know how you want to help pass policy to improve the U.S. residential recycling system and catalyze a circular economy or if you have a media inquiry for The Partnership at skappalman @ recyclingpartnership.org